Articles , Glossary

 Filter

-Filters are graphic controls enabling to tune up the necessary settings.
-They are effective in the aspect of personalization for better UX: users choose and adjust the settings they need.
-Here you can see how it was realized in Recipe app.
+Filters are graphical controls that enable tuning the necessary settings.
+They are effective in personalization for better UX: users can choose and adjust the settings they need.
+Here you can see how it was realized in the Recipe app.

 recipe app card animation

-Planning information architecture and interface navigation is not an easy challenge which demands a good knowledge of psychology and interaction patterns, user testing and serious analysis from the earliest stages of an app or website design.
-Still, it becomes the solid ground for positive user experience which will solve users’ problems and motivate them to get back to the product again and again.
-Small interactive details become guiding stars making interactions smooth and easy.
+Planning information architecture and interface navigation is not an easy challenge, which demands a good knowledge of psychology and interaction patterns, user testing, and serious analysis from the earliest stages of an app or website design.
+Still, it becomes the solid ground for a positive user experience, which will solve users’ problems and motivate them to get back to the product again and again.
+Small interactive details become guiding stars, making interactions smooth and easy.

 interface design elements glossary